Requirements for Admission of Non-ECVD Diplomates

-Subsequent to this ruling by EBVS, the ECVD Board, therefore, decided that Diplomates (or equivalent) of other Veterinary Colleges of Dermatology may be considered for admittance to Full Diplomate status only of the ECVD subject to them satisfying certain criteria and conditions.
+Subsequent to this ruling by EBVS, the ECVD Board decided that Diplomates of other Veterinary Colleges of Dermatology may be considered for admittance to Full Diplomate status of the ECVD, subject to satisfaction of certain criteria and conditions.

 Colleges to be Considered

-Currently, applications will only be considered from Diplomates of the American College of Veterinary Dermatology, Fellows in Veterinary Dermatology (all species) of the Australian College of Veterinary Dermatology and Veterinary Dermatology Chapter of Australia and New Zealand College of Veterinary Scientists (ANZCVS).
+Currently, applications will only be considered from Diplomates of the American College of Veterinary Dermatology, Fellows in Veterinary Dermatology (all species) of the Australia and New Zealand College of Veterinary Scientists (ANZCVS).
 However, other qualifications may be considered and approved in the future.